Things to keep in mind

 Comfortable walking shoes (many studios involve steps or uneven terrain)

-Hat and sunglasses for sun protection
+Hat & sunglasses for sun protection

 Reusable water bottle (Terra refill stations available at the Hub)